 Peak-up stacking can be carried out up to a maximum truss weight of 95kg.
 The number of people involved should follow the relationship of team members to load set out above.
 Each team member should have clear and unhindered access to the load.

-This information is in addition to the guidance within the Inspection Pack – Musculoskeletal Disorders 2012.
-Also refer to the Manual handling risk assessment flow charts (MAC) where local factors may make the work higher or lower risk, eg heavily restricted posture, contaminated floor.
+This information is in addition to the guidance within the Manual handling risk assessment flow charts (MAC) where local factors may make the work higher or lower risk, eg heavily restricted posture, contaminated floor.

 This guidance is based on the Enforcement Management Model (EMM) Version 3.1